mohsinoffline/wp-twilio-core/README.md

 - Functionality to directly send a text message to any permissible number from the plugin settings page
 - Hooks to add additional tabs on the plugin settings page to allow managing all SMS related settings from the same page
 - Basic logging capability to keep track of up to 100 entries
-- Mobile Phone User Field added to each profile (TODO)
+- Mobile Phone User Field added to each profile

 <h3>twl_send_sms( $args )</h3>
 <p>Sends a standard text message from your Twilio Number when arguments are passed in an array format.
 Description of each array key is given below.</p>